barryvdh/laravel-ide-helper/readme.md

 ### Complete phpDocs, directly from the source

 Add the _IDE_helper.php to your laravel folder (not in a public folder).
 The file isn't used by Laravel, but it has to be indexed by your IDE.
+You can also add Laravel/framework/preload/compiled.php to your dependencies/libraries to include all real namespaces (Laravel & Symfony), so you can link through to the original implementation.
+This way you don't need to index/download your entire vendor folder.
-The file has been tested in PHPStorm 6.
+The file has been tested in Netbeans 7.3 and PHPStorm 6.

 ### Automatic phpDoc generation for Laravel Facades